UHDanke/gd_docs/triggers/object_visual.md

 Blending changes are instant and cannot be faded.

-**Legacy HSV** makes HSV changes apply instantly regardless of duration, colors still fade to the copied color as usual.
+Color and HSV changes fade in linearly, **Legacy HSV** makes HSV changes apply instantly regardless of fade.

 ## Spawning